Crocoblock/developer-documentation/01-jet-engine/01-hooks/15-modules/01-internal/04-profile-builder/filters.md

 ## jet-engine/profile-builder/render/profile-menu-items

-Фільтр дозволяє змінювати/додавати/прибирати пункти з меню профайл білдера, яке генерується для відображення на фронт-енді. Наприклад сам профайл білдер використовує цей фільтр для розділення структури меня за ролями юзерів, якщо це налаштвоано.
+This filter allows changing/adding/removing items from the profile builder menu, generated for display on the frontend.
+For example, the profile builder itself uses this filter to separate the menu structure by user roles if configured to do so.

 **Args:**
-- `$items` - array - Пункти меню профайл білдера для використання на фронт-енді
+- `$items` - array - Profile builder menu items for use on the frontend.
-- `$args` - array - Додаткові аргументи, отримані з віджета, який має рендерити дане меню на фронт-енді.
+- `$args` - array - Additional arguments received from the widget that is rendering this menu on the frontend.

 **Location:**
 /includes/modules/profile-builder/inc/menu.php